 Many restaurants and food companies are still painfully slow in adopting digital marketing.
 You only have to pick up a local print publication to see the ad dollars that go into inefficient traditional marketing.
-Or a little competitive analysis on digital spend for restaurants, and food companies show that few are fully embracing digital marketing – leaving Restaurant SEO, Google Ads, Facebook Ads and Instagram advertising to their more digitally savvy competitors.
+Or a little competitive analysis on digital spending for restaurants, and food companies show that few are fully embracing digital marketing – leaving Restaurant SEO, Google Ads, Facebook Ads and Instagram advertising to their more digitally savvy competitors.

 However, one such restaurant embraced digital marketing integrating its tactics across online channels to generate massive growth of its well-known pie business.

-This single location restaurant used relatively inexpensive digital marketing budgets to grow its pie sales year-over-year from 400 in the prior year during Thanksgiving to over 3,000 sales the following year.
+This single-location restaurant used relatively inexpensive digital marketing budgets to grow its pie sales year-over-year from 400 in the prior year during Thanksgiving to over 3,000 sales the following year.

 Background Of The Restaurant